finos/symphony-bdk-java/README.md

 ### Running locally

-The Application is built using the Spring Boot Application and uses Maven to manage the dependencies.
+The Symphony Bot SDK is built using the Spring Boot and uses Maven to manage the dependencies.

 1st Step - Install all of the project's dependencies
 ```